IMI-KIT/eplus-lod/README.md

 the Feature Of Interest type assignment.
 You could also assign object and data properties to the Facility entity.
-Keep in mind, however, that the entity will be mapped against the data dictionary item, which may not provide enough context to define the links and property values completely.
+Keep in mind, however, that the entity will be mapped against the data dictionary item, which may not provide enough context to define the property values sufficiently.

 The `simulationId` fragment serves to distinguish the originating simulation run and is optional.
 This named variable is injected externally as we will see below.